uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:` When the link is displayed on the 'show page' for a work, the title and description will also be displayed

+## Submission 49 - Delegate actions \# Early Adopter
+`As a:` repository submitter

+`I want to:` see what my delegates are doing on my behalf

+`So that:` I can easily hold delegates accountable for their work on my behalf

+`Done looks like:` a page with a log of delegate actions conducted on my behalf